JoanValiente/1-OTycoon/README.md

 All resemblance to reality is purely coincidental.
 The game is made with sense of humor and is not a real representation of the events of that day.

 # LICENCE
-Copyright JS Foundation and other contributors, https://js.foundation/
+Copyright JS Foundation and other contributors

 This software consists of voluntary contributions made by many individuals.
-For exact contribution history, see the revision history available at https://github.com/JoanValiente/1-O/
+For exact contribution history, see the revision history available at

 The following license applies to all parts of this software except as documented below: